IIIF/guides/CONTRIBUTING.md

 ## Full instructions

 The steps above can all be achieved by using the GitHub web interface without installing any extra software.
 There is a step by step guide below to take you through this process.
+It may appear extensive but once you have done it a few times you should find its an efficient process and actually quicker than downloading the code and editing using an IDE.
+The instructions below are for creating a new entry but can be followed if you are editing an existing entry.

 ### Step 1: Apply to join the [guides](https://github.com/orgs/IIIF/teams/guides) GitHub team